ux-mark/recipes/README-GitHub-Pages.md

    - Removed `'use server'` directive from `lib/recipes.ts` since Server Actions aren't supported in static exports
    - Refactored data loading functions to be compatible with static site generation

+8. **Fixed GitHub Pages SPA Navigation**
+   - Uncommented and properly configured `basePath` in next.config.mjs to match the repository name
+   - Created a custom 404.html page in the public folder with a redirect script for SPA navigation
+   - Added a client-side navigation handler via `components/github-pages-redirect.tsx`
+   - Added a script in the root layout to capture and process redirects
+   - These changes ensure that direct navigation to subpages works correctly on GitHub Pages

 ## 4. GitHub Pages Configuration

 1. Enable GitHub Pages in your repository settings